Our Chiropractic offices in Pittsburgh are open and available for sound nutritional advice and counselling.

 However, that can all change.
 Dr. Phillips recommends a regular program of exercise for 20 to 30 minutes at least three or four times a week.
 A gym membership isn't necessary.
-A brisk walk or Modern dance moves are great ways to reap the benefits!
+A brisk walk or modern dance moves are great ways to reap the benefits!
 Play a game of pickup basketball, or touch football, go canoeing with the family or take up yoga to reap the dual benefits or stretching and meditation.

-Let Your Chiropractor Guide You
+Let Your Dr. Phillips Guide You